katturajam/konfig/README.md

 Notice that **default values** copies itself to the config if there is no key in the environment config with the same name.

 ## License
-Konfig is released under GNU General Public License v3 (or higher) published by Free Software Foundation.
-See the LICENSE file for more details.
+Konfig is released under GNU Lesser General Public License v3 (or higher) published by Free Software Foundation.
+See http://www.gnu.org/licenses/lgpl-3.0.html for more details.